grahamcarman/docs/astro/cli/astro-dev-parse.md

 hide_table_of_contents: true
 ---

 Parse the DAGs in a locally hosted Astro project to quickly check them for errors.
-For more information about testing DAGs locally, read [Run Tests with the Astro CLI](test-and-troubleshoot-locally.md#run-tests-with-the-astro-cli).
+For more information about testing DAGs locally, read [Test your Astro project locally](cli/test-your-astro-project-locally.md#run-tests-with-the-astro-cli).

 ## Usage